ShivaniKhatri96/React-notetaking-app/README.md

 ### Functionalities added

+- Backend added and routes were tested using postman
 - Requires a login to access
 - It allows for more than one user.
 Each user have a username and an individual password